-- Module delivery modules adopt a variety of methods to generate engagement, accommodate a range of learning styles and allow you to consider the application of theory in an industry context and to develop your critical thinking and employability skills as you progress through the programme.
-For example: - Site visits are built into the majority of modules at Levels 4 and 5 to highlight best practice, generate industry engagement and awareness of career opportunities - Guest speakers, provide-specialist knowledge across a number of modules to ensure currency of thinking and to support careers awareness and employment opportunities across a range of sectors - Business simulations generate workplace and business-based scenarios for discussion and decision making

-- Workplace learning at Level 4 and 5 and optionally at level 6 include assessments that help to develop reflective practice and inform on solutions to real-world problems. - Module content All modules are aligned with the UNESCO sustainable development goals around ways of thinking, sustainable competence and ways of being.
+- Module delivery modules adopt variety of methods to generate engagement, accommodate a range of learning styles and allow you to consider the application of theory in an industry context and to develop your critical thinking and employability skills as you progress through the programme.
+For example: a combination of - Guest speakers, provide-specialist knowledge across a number of modules to ensure currency of thinking and to support careers awareness and employment opportunities across a range of sectors - Work place learning as an optional module with assessments revolving around developing reflective practice and providing solutions to real-world problems - Module content All modules are aligned with the UNESCO sustainable development goals around ways of thinking, sustainable competence and ways of being.
 This thread allows you consider the opportunities and challenges associated with working in the visitor economy and to reflect on your own views in terms of sustainable development - Module assessment assessment is diverse and, in many instances, can be applied in a real-world context, providing opportunities for engagement with industry partners and enhanced employability in terms of developing your key skills and knowledge.
 Your experience and the research conducted as part of your programme will feed into the academic debates and discussions ensuring the currency of debate and in class discussion.
 Assessment reflects the variety of individual learning styles that inevitably exist within a group, so that you will experience teaching methods best suited to your own preferred learning style.
-Methods are designed to support the move to autonomy and independent learning, and include: - Business simulations help develop real world skills in the use of industry technology and support the building of digital capability - Negotiated projects allow you to present your ideas in a format that suits your learning style and preferred method of communication - Insights profiling develops self-awareness and reflective practice across all levels of the programme - Infographics (digital visualisations of imagery) develop your communication and presentation skills - Case study analysis allows you to consider and generate real world solutions in managing people - Debates require you to adopt and defend a range of views that align to the UNESCO Sustainable Development Goals - Reflective journals are used to support the development of your skills as a reflective practitioner - Integrated placement The placement is supported by a wide variety of businesses operating in the visitor economy and you will be invited to join sessions that bring in guest speakers in advance of the placement, helping you to make an informed decision about possible sector opportunities.
+Methods are designed to support the move to autonomy and independent learning, and include: - Negotiated projects that allow you to present your ideas in a format that suits your learning style and preferred method of communication - Insights profiling support the development of self-awareness and reflective practice through completion of your leadership insights profile - Debates require you to adopt and defend a range of views that align to the UNESCO Sustainable Development Goals - Reflective journals are used to support the development of your skills as a reflective practitioner

+- Integrated placement The placement is supported by a wide variety of businesses operating in the visitor economy and you will be invited to join sessions that bring in guest speakers in advance of the placement, helping you to make an informed decision about possible sector opportunities.
 As an employee, you will learn and reflect on your work-place experiences and engagement with colleagues.
 This gives you the opportunity to apply what you have learnt in the 'real world' of work.
-The curriculum is designed to combine academic and work-integrated learning so you can demonstrate the knowledge, skills and behaviours required by employers - Learner support The delivery team operates an inclusive culture and will support students and staff to build and create a clear understanding of the issues and challenges created in terms of discrimination.
+The curriculum is designed to combine academic and work-integrated learning so you can demonstrate the knowledge, skills and behaviours required by employers in the visitor economy - Learner support The delivery team operates an inclusive culture and will support students and staff to build and create a clear understanding of the issues and challenges created in terms of discrimination.
 You are supported to develop your own learner identity, allowing you to bridge the gap between academic thinking and real-world experience.
-The tutor's role is central to that support and the creation of an online discussion forum for both the programme and the individual modules will ensure that you have ready access to peer and academic support throughout the programme of study

-Personal Development - All modules contribute to your personal development as a manager, and as a member of society through developing and deepening your understanding of the fundamental British values of democracy, individual liberty, the rule of law and mutual respect and tolerance
+The tutor's role is central to that support and the creation of an online discussion forum for both the programme and the individual modules will ensure that you have ready access to peer and academic support throughout the programme of study - Personal Development All modules contribute to your personal development as a manager, and as a member of society through developing and deepening your understanding of the fundamental British values of democracy, individual liberty, the rule of law and mutual respect and tolerance